cog-imperial/OMLT_CAMD/README.md

 # OMLT_CAMD

-This repository is the official implementation of the paper "Augmenting optimization-based molecular design with graph neural networks".
+This repository is the official implementation of the paper ["Augmenting optimization-based molecular design with graph neural networks"](https://arxiv.org/abs/2312.03613).

+The BibTex reference is:

+     @article{zhang2023,
+          title={Augmenting optimization-based molecular design with graph neural networks}, author= {Shiqiang Zhang and Juan S. Campos and Christian Feldmann and Frederik Sandfort and Miriam Mathea and Ruth Misener}, journal={arXiv preprint arXiv:2312.03613},
+          year = {2023},
+     }

 ## Requirements